GenomicsAotearoa/hts_workshop_mpi/docs/level2/32_illumina_mapping.md

 # Mapping Illumina sequences to a reference

+!!! clock "time"

     * Teaching: 10 minutes
     * Exercises: 20 minutes

+!!! circle-info "Objectives and Key points"

     #### Objectives

     * Use `bowtie2` to index a reference genome and map DNA paired-end reads against a reference genome.

     #### Keypoints

     * Understand how to index a reference sequence for mapping.
     * Understand how to apply `bowtie2` to map a set of DNA paired-end reads to the reference.

 ---